ivanzahoranszky/restate-demo/README.md

 - What is the geographic location of the clients? -> multiple AWS regions
 - Uptime?

+# <span style="color: limegreen">The implemented (extended) use case</span>

+1. The client sends a charge request (some customer is charged for something)
+2. The payment service sends a request to the account service to update the balance
+3. The payment service sends a request to the transaction service to calculate the fee and store the transaction
+4. The payment service sends a request to the stats service to update the statistics
+5. The response is sent back to the client

 ## <span style="color: limegreen">Start</span>

 <span style="color: brown">**CHECK this dependency**</span>: on Mac OS uncomment, otherwise comment it